-Our AssessmentThis retail website for outdoor gear sells about 20 pillows.
-Most of them are rectangular and designed for camping, but they can also be useful for air travel and car trips.
-The Therm-a-Rest Compressible Pillows receive the best reviews.
-These rectangular pillows come in three sizes and can be compressed to fit into a backpack, expanding when unpacked -- they receive the best reviews.
+Our AssessmentThis outdoor gear website sells about 20 pillows, most of which are designed for camping but can also be useful for air and car travel.
+The Therm-a-Rest Compressible Pillow comes in three sizes and can be compressed to fit into a backpack, expanding when unpacked -- they receive the best reviews.
 The Exped Air Pillow and REI Base Camp Pillow also earn positive feedback in 25 or more owner reviews.

 TravelRest Travel Pillow Keeps Head Supported During Airline Flights

 by Lois Friedland

 Our AssessmentLois Friedland, the About.com guide to adventure travel, and a friend test the Travelrest pillow during a long drive and an economy-class international flight.
 In this detailed review, Friedland says the pillow provides good support for the head and neck and rolls up for easy storage, though she complains that air can leak out while the seal is being closed.

 The Incredible Anti Drool Inflatable Neck Pillow for Travel

 by Kathleen Crislip

 Our AssessmentIn this brief review, Kathleen Crislip, former About.com student travel guide, discusses her favorite travel pillow, the Walkabout Travel Gear Inflatable Neck Travel Pillow.
 She calls it "good, solid and cheap."